17 Best Female Ukulele Players

 17. Sophie Madeleine

-We are about to end our female ukulele player article with YouTube sensation Sophie Madeleine, called The Queen of Ukulele by Finger magazine when she posted many ukulele covers of pop music like “Bob Dylan’s “Don’t Think Twice,” “It’s All Right” and more.
+We are about to end our female ukulele player article with YouTube sensation Sophie Madeleine, called The Queen of Ukulele by Finger magazine, when she posted many uke covers of pop music like “Bob Dylan’s ‘Don’t Think Twice,’ ‘It’s All Right” and more.

-The Brighton native has written several ukulele songs and has a master’s degree in songwriting.
-Her first work remained “Take Your Love with Me” and peaked at #4 on the iTunes New Zealand Singer-Songwriter Chart.
+The Brighton native has written several uke songs and has a master’s degree in songwriting.
+Her first work remained “Take Your Love with Me,” peaked at #4 on the iTunes New Zealand Singer-Songwriter Chart.

-Unfortunately, Madeleine has gone the music off after years of touring and releasing four albums for ill health.
+Unfortunately, Madeleine has gone off music after years of touring and releasing four albums due to ill health.

 Wrapping Up: Best Female Ukulele Players

-Plenty of female artists have been choosing the ukulele, which is not astonishing for the past few decades because the ukulele contains its uniqueness, complimenting the female voice.
+Plenty of female artists have been choosing the uke, which is not astonishing for the past few decades because the ukulele has its uniqueness, complementing the female voice.

-The ukulele keeps on gain popularity among female artists, and more modern musicians are gripping it.
-So it’ll keep on being one of the most wanted-after instruments of our generation, hopefully.
+The ukulele keeps on gaining popularity among female artists, and more modern musicians are gripping it.
+So it’ll keep on being one of the most wanted instruments of our generation, hopefully.

 Leave a Reply